drone/docs/content/usage/concepts/matrix.md

 # Interpolation

 Matrix variables are interpolated in the yaml using the `${VARIABLE}` syntax, before the yaml is parsed.
+They are also added to each step's environment, where they will **override any variables of the same names**.

 This is an example yaml file before interpolating matrix parameters:

 ```yaml
 pipeline: